sandeepjadon/3D_2D_Convertion/README.md

 ## Coversion from 3D Space coordinate to 2D- Image Coordinate

-Let us consider (X,Y,Z) are the 3D Space coordinates and fx, fy are the focal length of Kinect.
+Let us consider (X,Y,Z) are the 3D Space coordinates and fx, fy are the focal length of Kinect V2.

 ![posture](https://user-images.githubusercontent.com/33776142/65754039-d2ec7300-e12d-11e9-8bad-43d4a32f7954.png)